CSpanias/cspanias.github.io/_posts/2023-11-10-Hack The Box's Starting Point Review.md

 Moving on to tier 1:

 > ...things are kicked up a notch and a bit more complexity is introduced.
 Tier 1 focuses on **fundamental exploitation techniques**.
-While **the depth of the material in this **Tier** is increased** over the previous, these **Boxes** still feature a single primary exploitation step.
+While **the depth of the material in this Tier is increased** over the previous, these **Boxes** still feature a single primary exploitation step.

 ![tier1](tier-1-completed.png)

 This tier contains 10 rooms in total and the final task is the same as before, i.e., finding `flag.txt`.
 The walkthroughs are similarly structured, but they increase in complexity and size, from 8 up to 19 pages.

-This is where it can get a bit intimidating.
-As I said, I am studying intensively for few months now through THM, so I have seen more of the concepts already.
-However, if I have decided to start directly through HTB, the concepts introduced here, such as tunneling.
+Here is an overview of the rooms included on this level:

 | Room | Concept | Service | Tool(s) |
 |:-----------------------------|:-----------------|